Plots for Fitted hhh4-models

 ## estimated random intercepts of the endemic component

-ranef(measlesFit, intercept = TRUE) # sum of the above
+ranef(measlesFit, intercept = TRUE) # local intercepts (log-scale)

 plot(measlesFit, type="ri", component="end",